 On request, the multi-sensory tours can also be booked at other days and times.
 The tour is also available for deafblind visitors, this tour takes two hours.
 For more information, contact us via email@example.com or 040-238 10 42.

-The exhibition Delinking and Relinking, on display from September 2021 to the end of 2024, is the first fully multi-sensory collection display in the Netherlands.
+The exhibition Delinking and Relinking, on display from September 2021 until 2025, is the first fully multi-sensory collection display in the Netherlands.
 With over 25 multi-sensory tools, including texts in Braille, scent interpretations, tactile drawings and soundscapes, Delinking and Relinking makes artworks accessible to a wide audience, including visually or hearing-impaired visitors and wheelchair users.

 Together with blind designer Simon Dogger, the Van Abbemuseum develops the indoor navigation app TikTik for blind visitors.
 This app makes the museum and the indoor routing accessible to everyone.